Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 ![Data Table](./img/spira_dashboard_data_table.png)

 Each data table has a menu opener (hamburger) located in the top right corner.
-The menu contains some predefined filters and also allows to reveal filter row and choose what columns to show.
+The menu contains some predefined filters and also allows to reveal filter row and choose what columns to show (since Rapise 7.2 the list of columns to show is stored in the dashboard settings).
 Clicking a column caption turns on sorting.

 ### Hierarchical Tables